 The physical properties of aluminum

-Aluminum is a rather light metal of a silvery color, which can form alloys with the majority of metals, especially copper and magnesium, and also silicon.
+Aluminum is a silvery-white light metal, which can form alloys with the majority of metals, especially copper and magnesium, and also silicon.
 It is also very ductile, and can easily be turned into a thin sheet or foil.
-The melting temperature of aluminum is 660 degrees Celsius, and its boiling temperature is 2470.
+The melting point of aluminum is 660 °C, and its boiling temperature is 2470 °C.

 The chemical properties of aluminum

 Aluminum practically does not react with oxidizers because of the oxide film that protects it.
 But this film can be easily destroyed, so that the metal displays active reductive properties.
-The oxide film of aluminum can be destroyed by a solution or alloy of alkalis, or with acids, and also with mercury chloride.
-Thanks to its reducing properties, aluminum has found application in industry for obtaining other metals, and this process is called aluminothermy.
+The oxide film of aluminum can be destroyed by a solution or alloy of alkalis, or with acids, and also with mercury chloride or oxide.
+Thanks to its reducing properties, aluminum has found application in industry for obtaining other metals or non-metals, and this process is called aluminothermy.
 This feature of aluminum involves the interaction with oxides of other metals.

 For example, let us examine the reaction with chromium oxide:

-Aluminum readily enters into a reaction with simple substances.
-For example, with halogens, with the exception of fluorine, aluminum can form aluminum iodide, chloride or bromide:
+Aluminum easily reacts with simple substances.
+For example, with halogens, fluorine is the exception, aluminum can form aluminum iodide, chloride or bromide:

 With other non-metals such as fluorine, sulfur, nitrogen, carbon etc. aluminum can only react when heated.

-The silvery metal also enters into a reaction with complex chemical substances.
+The silvery metal also reacts with complex chemical substances.
 For example, with alkalis it forms aluminates. i.e. complex compounds which are actively used in the paper and textile industry.
 It enters into the reaction as aluminum hydroxide

 Al(ОН)₃ + NaOH = Na[Al(OH)₄],